josh-perry/philander/README.md

 0.9.2 = C:\Users\Joel\AppData\Roaming\philander\love\0.9.2\love.exe
 ```

-* `lovedirectory` is the directory the löve versions are saved in.
+* `downloaddirectory` is the directory the löve versions are saved in.
 * `defaultversion` will be used if the version can not be determined (e.g. because of a missing conf.lua)
 * `downloadurl` is the url that will be used for downloading missing löve versions.
 Adjust this if you want 64-bit löve (32-bit is default) instead.